project-codeflare/rayvens/README.md

 In principle, local mode permits running Rayvens anywhere Ray can by simply replacing the Ray container image with the Rayvens image.
-This image adds to the base Ray image, the Rayvens code and its dependencies notably the Camel-K client, Java and Maven.
+This image adds to the base Ray image the Rayvens code and its dependencies, notably the Camel-K client, Java, and Maven.
 This Rayvens image is built automatically as part of the setup described below.
 Of course, the Rayvens image like the Ray image can be further extended with additional content to satisfy the needs of specific applications.
 Local mode also works for running Ray code outside of a Ray cluster assuming all the dependencies are satisfied by the host operating system.
 See below for instructions.